-The Pennsylvania's State System of Higher Education comprises 10 universities: Cheyney University, Commonwealth University (Bloomsburg, Lock Haven and Mansfield), East Stroudsburg University, Indiana University, Kutztown University, Millersville University, PennWest University (California, Clarion, Edinboro) Shippensburg University, Slippery Rock University and West Chester University.
-The Office of the Chancellor is located in Harrisburg.
+The Pennsylvania's State System of Higher Education comprises 14 universities: Bloomsburg, California, Cheyney, Clarion, East Stroudsburg, Edinboro, Indiana, Kutztown, Lock Haven, Mansfield, Millersville, Shippensburg, Slippery Rock and West Chester Universities of Pennsylvania.
+The Office of the Chancellor is located in Harrisburg at the Dixon University Center.

-Additionally, some universities within the State System have branch campuses and/or off campus teaching locations.
+Additionally, some universities within the State System have branch campuses and/or off campus teaching locations as well as offer programs at the State System's multi-university locations in Harrisburg (Dixon University Center) and the Center City Philadelphia.
 During your Trustee orientation, it will be important to become familiar with any who may be a part of your extended university family.
-[About the State System].
+[See www.passhe.edu].